-As an experienced website operations expert, I am well aware that a clear and user-friendly navigation system is crucial for both the user experience of the website and Search Engine Optimization (SEO).English CMS (EnglishCMS) provides a solid foundation for building and managing complex navigation menus with its flexible template engine and powerful content management capabilities.Today, let's delve into how to finely build and manage the top navigation bar and multi-level dropdown menu in AnQiCMS.
+As an experienced website operations expert, I am well aware that a clear and user-friendly navigation system is crucial for the user experience of the website and search engine optimization (SEO).AnQiCMS (AnQiCMS) provides a solid foundation for us to build and manage complex navigation menus with its flexible template engine and powerful content management capabilities.Today, let's delve into how to finely build and manage the top navigation bar and multi-level dropdown menu of the AnQiCMS website.

-The website navigation, like a map in the vast internet, guides users to find the information they need and also communicates the structure and key points of the website to search engines.A well-designed, logically clear navigation system that can significantly improve user experience, reduce the bounce rate, and is the cornerstone of website SEO success.This is an enterprise-level content management system based on Go language, AnQi CMS, which provides an efficient and customizable content management solution while also bringing great flexibility to the construction and management of website navigation.
+Website navigation, like a map in the vast internet, guides users to find the information they need and also conveys the structure and focus of the website to search engines.A well-designed, logical navigation system that can significantly improve user experience, reduce bounce rate, and is the foundation for the success of website SEO.AnQi CMS, this is an enterprise-level content management system developed based on Go language, which provides an efficient and customizable content management solution while also bringing great flexibility to the construction and management of website navigation.

-• Direct and easy to understand: Users can immediately understand the content of the menu item.
+- Intuitive and easy to understand:Users can immediately understand the content pointed to by the menu item

-• Responsive Design:Can be displayed and operated well on different devices.
+- Responsive Design: It can be displayed and operated well on different devices.

-• SEO-friendly:Clear link structure helps search engines crawl and understand the website content.
+- SEO-friendly: Clear link structure is helpful for search engines to crawl and understand the website content.

 AnQiCMS is built around these core needs to construct its navigation management system.

 II.
-Overview of AnQiCMS Navigation System: The bridge between backend configuration and frontend presentation
+Overview of AnQiCMS navigation system: the bridge between backend configuration and frontend presentation

-1. Navigation category management: more than one menuAnQiCMS allows us to create multiple "navigation categories".This means that we can not only have a primary navigation (usually the top navigation), but also create navigations such as 'footer navigation', 'sidebar navigation', and even 'mobile-specific navigation' as needed.typeIdDistinguish between them.
-This provides great convenience for the navigation display of multiple areas on the website.
+Navigation category management: more than one menuAnQiCMS allows us to create multiple 'navigation categories'.This means that we can not only have a primary navigation (usually top navigation) but also create additional navigations such as 'footer navigation', 'sidebar navigation', even 'mobile-specific navigation' as needed.Each navigation category is independent, having its own menu items and structure, through a unique

-2. Navigation link settings: the art of content organizationAfter selecting or creating a navigation category, we can add specific navigation links for it.
+typeIdMake a distinction.
+This provides great convenience for the navigation display of multiple regions on the website.Navigation link settings: the art of content organizationAfter selecting or creating a navigation category, we can add specific navigation links.
 AnQiCMS provides three main types of links to meet different business needs:

-三、Fine-tuning: Constructing the Top Navigation Bar and First-Level Dropdown Menu
+Step 3: Refine and Build the Top Navigation Bar and First-Level Dropdown Menu

-Assuming we have configured a category named "Primary Navigation" in the background, which contains first-level menu items, and some of the first-level menu items are mounted with secondary submenus.
-In the template (such aspartial/header.htmlorbash.htmlIn the public header files),we can call it like this:
+Assuming we have already configured a category named "main navigation" in the background, which contains first-level menu items, and some of the first-level menu items have second-level sub-menus.
+In the template (for examplepartial/header.htmlorbash.htmlIn the common header files), we can call it like this:

 <nav class="main-navigation">